smaster0517/object-detection-tensor/README.md

+# Modified By me
+I have added new python code to use object detectin in real time with webcame You will need open cv installed on your python
 # Tensorflow Object Detection API
 Creating accurate machine learning models capable of localizing and identifying multiple objects in a single image remains a core challenge in computer vision.